Boston Train Accident Lawyers, MA

 Your legal rights need to be protected after a railroad accident.
 You should hire an experienced train accident attorney, one who understands the many complex laws and regulations in this highly regulated industry, and one who has the resources and experience to evaluate and handle your case.
 Immediate action may be required to preserve all of your rights.
 All accidents in Massachusetts are governed by a Statute of Limitations.
 Some accidents also have shorter notice provisions which may be very strict.

-Our Case Results page describes the accident cases we have successfully handled on behalf of our clients.
+Our case results page describes the accident cases we have successfully handled on behalf of our clients.
 If you feel you have a case, it is vital that you act immediately to protect your rights.
-Please call us at 617-723-7676, or toll free at 1-800-379-1244, or use our contact form to send us an e-mail, or email us at email@example.com.
+Please call us toll free at 1-800-379-1244, or use our contact form .
 Get your free legal consultation today with Breakstone, White & Gluck, P.C.